russHyde/bfx_201909/README.md

 - Focus on:

     - models we use everyday (and might misunderstand)

+        - can we reimplement limma / edgeR from first principles

+        - can we extend limma / edgeR using stan|jags / lme4 / Manova

     - novel / nonstandard techniques that lie under the hood of tools we use everyday